mongodb/terraform-provider-mongodbatlas/docs/guides/cluster-to-advanced-cluster-migration-guide.md

 page_title: "Migration - Cluster to Advanced Cluster"
 ---

-# Cluster to Advanced Cluster Migration Guide
+# Migration - Cluster to Advanced Cluster

 **Objective**: Guide users to replace the `mongodbatlas_cluster` resource with the `mongodbatlas_advanced_cluster` resource.